egonelbre/egonelbre.com/content/draft/demystifying-technical-debt.md

 TODO: code image

 This code has been years in a book without any new additions, noone communicating about it, however some would still consider it technical debt.

-There must be things that are missing from our understanding.
+There must be things that we don't take into account when thinking about "technical debt".

 # Perception

-One fundamental laws of software development is that you make mistakes.
+One of the fundamental laws of software development is that you make mistakes.
 Technical debt is often associated with bad decisions in the past.
-So, how do we recognize mistakes?
+Let's get philosophical -- how do we recognize mistakes?

-When we notice a difference between:

-* what we see
-* what we expect
+IMAGE

+When we look at this equation we have two parts in our head:

+TODO VERIFY PSYCHOLOGY ASPECT

+* We pereceive an equation
+* We have an expectation what that equation shuold be

-So, there's something that we "perceive" and realize that it's not in it's "ideal" state.
-This is the same for realizing a mistake in "effort" or "maintainability".
+Or in other words, there's something that we "perceive" and realize that it's not in its "ideal" state.
+The larger this difference between our perception and expectation the larger the mistake seems.

-We can visualize this as:
+We can apply the same line of thinking to "effort" and "maintainability".

 TODO: image

-Our "ideal effort" decreases when we realize how things could be better and when we learn things.
-Of course, it also decreases, when we forget things.

-So, there's "potential improvement" that we evaluate.
-Roughly speaking we can say that:
+Our "ideal effort to modify" decreases when we learn how things could be better.
+So, there's a "potential improvement" that we evaluate.
+We could simplify this into an equation:

-> Technical Debt == Perceived Effort - Ideal Effort
+> Technical Debt ~ Perceived Effort - Ideal Effort

-Obviously, you don't have to agree with my approach to it.
-If it makes you feel better, you can replace "Technical Debt" with "Effort Debt".

 There are several interesting observations here.

-When there's a breakthrough in technology (e.g. go cross compilation, React model), people realize that there's a much better way to do something.
-Hence, they feel that their project has technical debt and they should fix it.
-Although, the actual effort to maintain the project hasn't changed.
+When there's a breakthrough in technology (e.g. ease of Go cross compilation, React model), people realize that there's a much better way to do something - hence, they feel that their project has technical debt and they should fix it.
+Although, the effort to maintain the project hasn't changed.
+Only the expectation has changed.

-When we "borrow technical effort", then we make a decision to implement a less maintainable solution in favor of finishing the job faster.
+Borrowing "technical debt" is also nicely explained with this way of thinking.
+Instead of perceived effort and ideal effort changing separately, they are changed together.
+Or in other words, we increase perceived effort while knowing that ideal effort is lower.

+This does seem to explain "technical debt" quite well and gives us a nice model to work with.

-It's also interesting to thing about what is "quality debt".
-That's outside of this blog post.
+As a side note, it would be also interesting to consider what is "quality debt" or "security debt".
 However, it's important to realize that improving "quality" can sometimes increase "effort" to main software.
-The easiest example is that if you don't care about security it's much easier to implement than when you do.
+The easiest example is that, when you don't care about security it's much easier to implement features.

-# Nobody's Perfect
+# Pobody's Nerfect

-It might seem that these "perceived effort" and "ideal effort" are values that are easy to measure, but they have quite a lot of dimensions and different people may come to different conclusions.
+It might seem that these "perceived effort" and "ideal effort" are easy to measure, however, they have a lot of dimensions and different people may come to different conclusions.

 The first question, whom effort?
 For "average developer", "average developer in the company", "average junior developer", "average game developer"?